tsedio/tsed/docs/tutorials/socket-io.md

 > This is a useful feature to minimize the number of resources (TCP connections) and at the same time separate concerns within your application
 > by introducing separation between communication channels.
 See [namespace documentation](https://socket.io/docs/v4/namespaces/).

-All Socket service work under a namespace and you can create one Socket service per namespace.
+All Socket service work under a namespace, and you can create one Socket service per namespace.

 Example: